 Construct portfolio Π = V − ΔS.
 Apply Itô's lemma to V(t,S) and choose Δ = ∂V/∂S to cancel the dW_t risk term.
 The remaining riskless portfolio must earn rΠ dt by no-arbitrage.

-Cross-topic connections: The best answers connect Itô's lemma to Black-Scholes, Girsanov to risk-neutral pricing, Feynman-Kac to Monte Carlo vs PDE equivalence.
+The strongest answers connect Itô's lemma to Black-Scholes, Girsanov to risk-neutral pricing, Feynman-Kac to the PDE/Monte Carlo equivalence.

-Speed under pressure: Target 3–5 minutes per problem under interview conditions.
-Cold-start each problem without peeking at formulas first.
+Target 3-5 minutes per problem under interview conditions.
+Cold-start each problem; don't peek at formulas first.